KolaczykResearch/EstimLocalRt/README.md

 Adam, Dillon, et al. "Clustering and superspreading potential of SARS-CoV-2 infections in Hong Kong."
 Nat Med 26, 1714–1719 (2020).

 ### COVID-19 data in Victoria, Australia
-Seemann, Torsten, et al. "Tracking the COVID-19 pandemic in Australia using genomics." medRxiv (2020).
+Seemann, Torsten, et al. "Tracking the COVID-19 pandemic in Australia using genomics."
+Nature communications 11.1 (2020): 1-9.